Cherreads

 Sound before sight, Khan said, the Sovereign's resonance thrumming in Will's skull.
 Tell me what you hear.

-Will listened without slowing, fighting through the lingering ringing in his ruptured left eardrum.
+Will listened without slowing, fighting through the ringing in his ruptured left eardrum.
 "Something large.
 Moving through brush, not around it.
 And something else.
 Lower frequency, more deliberate.
 Different gait."

 Two targets.